danog/MadelineProtoDocs/docs/API_docs/constructors/secureValueErrorTranslationFile.md

 ---
-title: secureValueErrorTranslationFile
+title: "secureValueErrorTranslationFile"
-description: Represents an issue with one of the files that constitute the translation of a document.
-The error is considered resolved when the file changes.
+description: "Represents an issue with one of the files that constitute the translation of a document.
+The error is considered resolved when the file changes."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: secureValueErrorTranslationFile